 To find out about mandatory vaccines in the region where you will be visiting, you can consult this page: Travel information and vaccines - Institut Pasteur Medical Centre

-Where can I find advice about my exchange?
+Where can I find official advice about my exchange?

-You must complete your Learning Agreement and have it signed by your exchange coordinator at your host university, your zone manager in Rennes SB and yourself.
+You must complete your Learning Agreement and have it signed by your Exchange Coordinator at your host university, your Exchange Coordinator in Rennes SB and yourself.
 It must be returned within 15 days of arrival on site.

 What else should I do?